 Eyes are the key to creating a successful portrait, but they are not always easy to get right.
 In this three-step guide, Kate Oleska will share her expert tips for painting sparkling human eyes, with all you need to know about making them super-realistic.

 So that your portraits can come alive, you'll learn the importance of judging values and observing the anatomy of the eyes.
 And to make to make it even clearer, the steps are demonstrated by videos to show you exactly how it's done.

 01. Tint the canvas

-Although it may not seem important, it is crucial to avoid working on a white canvas.
+Although it may not seem important, it is crucial to avoid working on a white canvas (for options, see our best oil paint canvas guide).
 I recommend tinting the canvas with a wash that is a mixture of thinner and any oil paint (in this case, burnt umber).
 This is to help you judge values more efficiently.
 It also eliminates the natural fear of putting the first brushstroke onto a clean surface.

 02. Consider the anatomy of the eye

 Establishing an anatomically correct sketch is very important.
 Every eye is different and looks different from different angles.
 Keep in mind that the eye is

 a round ball with an iris, covered with a cornea shaped like a dome.
 The eyelids have thickness as well and they will form shadows on the white and iris of the eye.